This is part 3 of the codetect series:

 - Measure what matters (v1): Adding better models didn't improve results.
 The eval framework (added in v1.x) revealed chunking as the bottleneck.

 - Iterate based on data: Without the eval framework, I would've kept throwing models at the problem instead of fixing chunking.
+But you also need to measure the right thing.

 What I'd do differently: